 - Why your client's expertise is relevant to both

-One producer said she believes too many media relations teams rely on contact lists and aren't spending enough time on researching shows.
-"Honestly, even if it sounded like someone had listened to just one episode, that would be an improvement over most pitches."
+One producer said she believes too many media relations teams rely on contact lists and aren't spending enough time researching shows.
+Even if it sounded like someone had listened to just one episode, that would be an improvement over most pitches.

 The bar is low.
 Clear it.